Unosquare-CoE-JavaScript/mauricio-moreno/02-hardcore-functional-javascript/index.md

 	return _.prop('in_stock', reversedCars);
 };

-const isLastInStock = _.compose(_.prop('in_stock'), _.last);
+// first we get the last element, and get the value in stock const isLastInStock = _.compose(_.prop('in_stock'), _.last);

 // use _.compose(), _.prop() and _head() to retrieve the name
 // of the first car

-const nameOfFirstCar = _.compose(_prop('name'), _.head);
+// first we get the fiqrst element in head and afther we retrieve the name value const nameOfFirstCar = _.compose(_prop('name'), _.head);

 // Use the helper function _average to refactor averageDollarValue